M-Salameh/Point-Of-Sale/ReadMe.md

 # Project Title

 This is a Point of Sale (POS) project built using asp .net and SQL Database with Unit of Work.
+Using MVC Architecture and Razor in cshtml files.

 ## Description